reflex-dev/reflex-web/docs/getting-started/installation.md

 Reflex's recommended environment manager for macOS and Linux is [venv]({constants.VENV_URL}). `venv` is a part of [The Python Standard Library]({constants.PYTHON_STANDARD_LIBRARY}) and comes bundled with your installation of Python.

-On Ubuntu with Python 3 we must run the command :
+On Ubuntu with Python 3 we must run the command:

 ```bash
 $ sudo apt-get install python3-pip python3-venv